 Please let me know if this works for you.

-#2 Updated by Christopher Backhouse about 7 years ago
+#2 Updated by Christopher Backhouse over 7 years ago

 I added that line to my leaktestjob.fcl, and now it hangs indefinitely (> several minutes) at the end of the first subrun, with 100% CPU usage.